 9. Seattle, Washington

-- Summary of market: Starbucks has always been synonymous with Seattle but there are many other pull factors that make the city a great place for investing in real estate.
+- Summary of the market: Starbucks has always been synonymous with Seattle but there are many other pull factors that make the city a great place for investing in real estate.
 Seattle blends the great outdoors with a rich music scene and ample employment opportunities, known as a second-tier technology hub.
 The city is also known for its business and landlord-friendly climate and large student rental market.

 - Median price: $880,000